joelrb/ic-rust-nextjs/README.md

-# InternetComputer - Rust + Next.js Template
+# InternetComputer - Motoko + Next.js Template

-This is a template for creating a Next.js app with a Rust backend that can be deployed to the Internet Computer.
+This is a template for creating a Next.js app with a Motoko backend that can be deployed to the Internet Computer.

 ![Alt text](public/demo.png)